EricGebhart/prod-inv-ui/README.md

 # improvments left.

+Some CSS would be nice.
+I'm not sure it makes too much since here.
+Feel free to knock yourself out.
+Maybe I'll add a little.
+On verra.

-I stored the timestaps as epoch numbers.
+I stored the timestamps as epoch numbers.
 This makes it easy to do a lot of different things easily with the dates.
 But I never got around to adding a render function to the timestamp column in the history table.
 They show nicely on the graphs though.